MACHINE NAME = WEB 1

 The purpose of this report is to take a brief look at the economic and social policies implemented by the governments of Burkina Faso to reduce poverty and inequality from the 1990s to the present day.
 The report first analyses the results of these policies before the advent of the health pandemic, as COVID-19 drastically reversed the progress made.
 A section is devoted to the impact of the pandemic on economic growth, poverty and inequality.

-Burkina Faso's economy, whose main exports are gold, cotton and oilseeds, is poorly industrialised and processed.
+Burkina Faso's economy, whose main exports are gold, cotton and oilseeds, is poorly industrialised and transformed.
 The persistence of poverty in a context of economic growth reflects an economy that creates few decent jobs.
 In fact, this growth is driven by sectors that are not very labour-intensive and in which the local population plays little part in the production process.
 Gold, for example, is the country's main export, and is sold unprocessed, reducing its potential for industrial development and job creation.
-To meet this challenge, improving production capacity and diversifying exports could boost employment and reduce poverty.
+To address this challenge, there is the need to improve productive capacities and diversify exports to boost employment and reduce poverty.

 Réduire la pauvreté et les inégalités au Burkina Faso - Analyses et options politiques (UNCTAD/ALDC/2024/1)